Signed Call™ Android SDK for P2P Calls

 FCM

-The Signed Call Android SDK uses FCM dependency to get the FCM token of the device required for the successful SDK initialization.
+The Signed Call Android SDK uses the FCM dependency to get the FCM token of the device required for the successful SDK initialization.
 This FCM token is then used by Signed Call to enable calls via FCM Based Call Routing Channel.

 implementation 'com.google.firebase:firebase-messaging:21.0.0'